 Full-scale error is a measure of the output error when full-scale code is loaded to the DAC register.
-Ideally, the output voltage should be $2 \times V{\text{REF}} - 1$ LSB.
-Full-scale error is expressed in percentage of full-scale range.
+Ideally, the output voltage should be $2 \times V{REF} - 1$ LSB.
+Full-scale error is expressed as a percentage of the full-scale range.

-Negative Full-Scale Error/Zero-Scale Error
+Negative Full-Scale Error/Zero Scale Error

 Negative full-scale error is the error in the DAC output voltage when 0x0000 (offset binary coding) or 0x8000 (twos complement coding) is loaded to the DAC register.
-Ideally, the output voltage should be $-2\times V{\text{REF}}$.
+Ideally, the output voltage is $-2 \times V{REF}$.
 A plot of zero-scale error vs. temperature can be seen in Figure 12.